 At a Glance

-Calaveras Ranger District-tentatively opening May 23.
-This campground is first-come, first-serve.
+Calaveras Ranger District (HWY 4)- This campground is first-come, first-serve.

 US Forest Service